zolotarovgl/GeneExt/README.md

 ## Input troubleshooting

-> "All properly formatted .gtf files are all alike; each bad .gtf is broken in its own way."
+> "Properly formatted .gtf files are all alike; each bad .gtf is broken in its own way."
 >
 > Anna Karenina principle for genome annotation files